rabiyaverse/Diabetes-Epidemiology-SQL-Analysis/README.md

 # Diabetes-Epidemiology-SQL-Analysis
 Practical epidemiology project using SQL on a Kaggle diabetes dataset to analyse how metabolic risk factors relate to diabetes outcomes, with exposure categorisation, stratified analyses, and crude association measures.

-## Background
 This project uses SQL to conduct descriptive and analytic epidemiological analyses of diabetes risk factors in a cross-sectional dataset.

 ## 🎯 Research Objective